 Q. What’s the difference between booking a trip directly through Breathe Bhutan and travel agents abroad?

-Breathe Bhutan is a local tour operator in Bhutan.
-You will save a good deal of money by booking your trip directly through us.
-The agents abroad are commission agents and you be paying a commission on top of the rate charged by a local tour operator.
+Breathe Bhutan is a local tour agency, operating from Bhutan.
+There will be some savings by booking your trip directly through us.
+The agents abroad are commission agents and you will be paying a commission on top of the rate charged by a local tour operator.
 When you book your trip through travel agents abroad, they ultimately need to deal with local operators in Bhutan because tourist visas can be only be arranged by a local operator.

-Q. Can I travel single or must I join a group in Bhutan?
+Q. Can I travel single (solo) or must I join a group in Bhutan?

-You can travel single in Bhutan.
+Yes, you can travel single (solo) in Bhutan.
 You will get an independent guide and driver throughout your tour.
-Unless it comes as a request to join a group, to cut down on travel cost, we don’t combine groups as we respect the privacy of each individual.
+Unless it comes as a request to join a group, to cut down on travel cost, we don’t combine groups as we respect the privacy and needs of each individual.

 Q. When is the best time to travel in Bhutan?